ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 The LicenseResults.txt file lists the car license plates with their corresponding recognized ones.

+The combination of the efficiency of paddleocr and the plaque detection precision of a simple yolov8 on Roboflow images, together with an adequate selection of filters, allows us to obtain a comparison of the plates recognized with the best license plate detector I know: https: //www.doubango.org/webapps/alpr/ which is included in the attached Excel file ComparisonWithDOUBANGO.xls, testing with the images contained in the attached Test file

-In a test with 117 images, 105 hits are achieved
+By changing the path in instruction 12,activating the directory test6Training\\images an deactivating the path "Test" in instruction 15:In a test with 117 images, 105 hits are achieved

-By changing the path in instruction 12, any other image directory can be tested (In this case, the LicenseResults.txt file must be consulted to indicate the license plates, since the files are not named with the license number, as in test6Training occurs, it cannot be determined if the assignment was successful automatically)
+In the same manner   any other image directory can be tested (In this case, the LicenseResults.txt file must be consulted to indicate the license plates, if e the files  are not named with the license number, as in test6Training occurs, it cannot be determined if the assignment was successful automatically)

 The video version is also included: